 You have to line them up as you slide them in place, just as you have to line up the fixed guides when you extend the sections.
 A great tip is to get the sections and the guides lined up perfectly, and then mark them with a line at each joint and at each floating guide using a white or silver permanent marker.
 Then it will be very easy to again get the perfect alignment each time you extend the rod.

-The only disadvantage I see with a telescopic rod is that if you happen to break it, the whole rod probably will have to be returned to Daiwa in Japan to be repaired.
+The only disadvantage I see with a telescopic rod is that if you happen to break any section other than the tip section, the whole rod will have to be returned to Daiwa in Japan (at the buyer's expense).
 With the three piece rods, it is easy to just replace the broken piece.
 Most people never break a rod, but it is worth knowing.

 2 - 6 lb